fatmarker/talk-titles/README.md

 # Talk Titles
-This is a collection of on-screen talk titles for use during congregation public meetings.
-Their style is meant to compliment the song videos.
+This is a collection of images used to introduce the public talk during congregation weekend meetings.
+Their style is meant to compliment the meeting song videos.
 The files are PNG format with a resolution of 1920 x 1080 pixels (optimized for 1080p screens).

 The titles are based on the latest S-99 form.
 However, the S-99 is not refreshed every time an outline is updated on JW.org.
-Therefore I try to keep these images up to date the best I can as time allows.
+Therefore I try to keep these images up to date the best I can.

 Any blank images are because those outlines are not available or not to be presented any longer.